-Congressman George Holding, US Representative from North Carolina, has introduced a bill called the “Tax Fairness for Americans Abroad Act of 2018,” just before the Congressional holiday recess.
+In 2018, Congressman George Holding, US Representative from North Carolina, introduced a bill called the “Tax Fairness for Americans Abroad Act.”
 The bill, also known as H.R.
 7358, would exempt foreign income earned by US expats from taxation.
 This is huge news for all Americans living abroad; let’s find out what the bill would mean.

-What Does the Tax Fairness for Americans Abroad Act Have in Store?
+What Is the Tax Fairness for Americans Abroad?

 What Would Change for Americans Abroad?

 So, what does this mean, exactly?
 Expats would no longer have foreign income taxed by the US; only US income would be subject to US tax.
 It would essentially end the citizenship-based taxation model the US currently uses, and move to a residence-based taxation model that the rest of the world – minus Eritrea – uses.
-Presently, Americans living abroad must annually file a Federal Tax Return whether or not they owe taxes, and this reporting requirement, along with the FBAR (Foreign Bank Account Report) would be eliminated.
-Though some are disappointed that, given the lateness of this bill’s introduction, it may not be given the consideration it deserves, overall, expats can rejoice that their issue has been brought to the table for discussion.
+Presently, Americans living abroad must annually file a Federal Tax Return whether or not they owe taxes, and this reporting requirement, would be eliminated.

 Are You Ready for Residence-Based Taxation?

-It’s worth restating: if enacted, this bill would mandate that to avoid taxation, expats have been tax compliant for the past three years.
+It’s worth restating: any new bill that allows residence-based taxation is certain to mandate that expats provide proof of tax compliance first.
 So, get started with Greenback today!
 We’ve helped over 8,750 expats around the world become compliant without any anxiety or hassle.
 We’d love to help you, too.